đź§ Refactoring Rails: From Service Objects to Clean Maintainalbe Code

 When building real-world Rails apps, it’s common to hit the limits of traditional service objects.
 Here’s a practical breakdown of what you need to know — and what to do instead — based on our recent conversation.

-âť“ Should I use .new
+âť“ Should I use .new or .for for services?

-when your service needs to select a subclass (e.g., inbound vs. outbound logic).
+Use .for(config) when your service needs to select a subclass (e.g., inbound vs. outbound logic).

-âś… Why .for
+âś… Why .for is better here:

 - It acts as a factory, returning the correct subclass.